rob-mur/Catch-The-Cheese/README.md

 - tab to change weapon
 - arrows for movement

+19/03/2021:
+New enemy type, fixed graphical bug with health bars.
+The difficulty now ramps as you play to give you time to get into each game.

 18/03/2021:
 Minor update to explosions to include a small knockback.
 Traps have also had their damage halved.